 Port TariffsTariff information including harbour dues, berthage information, rail tariff information, wharfage fees as well as the updated terms and conditions

-Note: Effective March 1, 2018 the Hamilton Port Authority tariffs will have an overall increase of 2% over 2017 levels.
-Certain changes have been made to the tariff structure and rates for Harbour Dues and Berthing.
+Note: Effective March 1, 2019 the Hamilton Port Authority tariffs will have an overall increase of 2% over 2018 levels.

 Click the following link for a PDF copy of the 2019 (March 1, 2019 Version) tariff information including harbour dues, berthage information, rail tariff information, wharfage fees as well as the updated terms and conditions.

 Note: All tariffs will be reviewed on a yearly basis, pursuant to relative sections of the Canada Marine Act in respect to the HPA letters patent.
 Tariffs are in addition to any other fees prescribed in any other documents, or that may be otherwise owing.

 Hamilton Harbour includes lands and navigable waters under the jurisdiction, administration, management and control of the Authority.
 Navigable waters are ALL the waters of Hamilton Harbour (formerly Burlington Bay) together with all the inlets thereof, including Cootes Paradise, but excepting Burlington Channel.
 Any activity within the Hamilton Harbour is subject to the Port Authority’s tariffs.

 Harbour Dues are a charge against a vessel that enters or uses the Port.
 The charge is based on the vessel’s GRT and registry.
 All charges are the responsibility of the registered owner and will be forwarded to the registered owner or agent of the vessel unless alternate arrangements have been made in writing with the Hamilton Port Authority.
 Any alternate arrangements are subject to approval by the Hamilton Port Authority.

 |(a)||In the case of a ship of Canadian registry engaged, at the time it comes into the Port, in the carriage by water of goods or passengers from a place in Canada to another place in Canada, per gross registered tonne:||$0.034|